Being a freelancer comes with the responsibility of filing your taxes quarterly every April 15, June 15, September 15, and January 15.

 W-2 employees receive a W-2 form each year that details their gross earnings, including the amount of federal and state taxes withheld, as well as deductions for social security and medicare.

 Because those amounts are paid to the federal government, the IRS only requires them to reconcile their taxes on or before April 15 of each calendar year.
-Employers of W-2 employees also pay one-half of their social security and medicare taxes.
+Employers of W-2 employees also pay one-half of their social security and Medicare taxes.

 Freelancers, on the other hand, are responsible for that entire amount, which means instead of paying 7.65% of those taxes, they are required to pay the full 15.3%.
-Instead of receiving a W-2 from one or more employers during the calendar year, freelancers will receive a form 1099-Misc stating their non-employee income.
+Instead of receiving a W-2 from one or more employers during the calendar year, freelancers will receive a form 1099-NEC stating their non-employee income.
 This is also the amount of money that the entity they performed work for reports to the IRS.
-It’s important to note on your 1099 that no deductions were made for any taxes.
+It’s important to note on your 1099 forms that no deductions were made for any taxes.

 Freelancers Are Required to Pay Estimated Taxes Quarterly